Credit Suisse: How did it get to crisis point? - CDE News - The Dispatch

 The bank ranks among the world’s largest wealth managers and crucially it is one of 30 global systemically important banks, whose failure would cause ripples through the entire financial system.

 Credit Suisse has a local Swiss bank, wealth management, investment banking and asset management operations.
-It has just over 50,000 employees and 1.6 trillion Swiss francs in assets under management at the end of 2021.
+It has just over 50,000 employees and 1.3 trillion Swiss francs in assets under management at the end of 2022, down from 1.6 trillion a year earlier.

 With more than 150 offices in around 50 countries, Credit Suisse is the private bank for a large number of entrepreneurs, rich and ultra rich individuals and companies.